shaguntalwar17/global-military-power-analysis-powerbi/README.md

 ---

 ## Key Insights
-- Military power is **not determined by a single factor**; nations exhibit different strengths across manpower, spending, and assets.
+- Military power is **not determined by a single factor**; nations exhibit different strengths across manpower, spending and assets.
-- Some countries demonstrate **high defense spending with concentrated capabilities**, while others rely on manpower scale or geographic advantage.
+- Some countries demonstrate **high defense spending with concentrated capabilities** while others rely on manpower scale or geographic advantage.
 - Regional patterns reveal clear differences in strategic priorities and resource allocation.
 - Infrastructure and energy resources play a significant supporting role in long-term military readiness.